GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 This section describes the steps needed to add a new authentication provider to your Gluu Passport installation.

 !!!
 Note:
-    Here we will use *reddit* integration as example, apply your changes accordingly.
+    Here we will use *reddit* integration as example, apply your changes according to the strategy you have choosen.

 Passport.js - the authentication middleware Gluu leverages - supports hundreds of strategies.
 Onboarding a new one requires finding a proper `npm` package, creating a file, and editing some already existing.

 ### Install the strategy module

-You can use [Passport.js search engine](http://www.passportjs.org/packages/) to locate the proper node package.
+You can use Passport.js [search feature](http://www.passportjs.org/packages/) to locate the proper node package.
 In most cases you will get redirected to the github page of the project where you'll find installation instructions for the strategy.
 Normally a command like `npm install <strategy-id>`.
 Do not execute this command directly, but in the following manner:

 1. Login to Gluu Server chroot.